MartinBranns/NHL_Data_Analytics_Project/README.md

 ## Conclusion
+The dashboard successfully completes my purpose of conducting simple data analysis for sports.
+The steps taken can be followed to perform other data analytics processes to extract data from an API, and to transform it into a functional dashboard.
+This dashboard should be treated as exploratory, since the sample size used after the data cleaning process only was of 100 players, which gets reduced down when filtering for variables such as nationality and position.
+I plan on performing a larger scale analysis project following these steps when I find the time, by featuring more draft classes with the purpose of comparing player performance for different positions between countries and would require a larger sample size in order to arrive at some statistical significance.

 Some recommendations I have of interesting topics of analysis that can be pursued with similar methods, but through the inclusion of either a larger sample size, and by adding more variables in the specific players API endpoint are as follows: